Where We Be

 always turn left to make a full circuit of the

 gardens.
 The cost is $10 per person and well

 worth it.
 As the hostess said, “For ten dollars

-you got to experience a little slice of heaven.”
+you get to experience a little slice of heaven.”

 this quick "walk" through the gardens.

-because of its clear skies, absence of city lights, and high elevation (which means less atmospheric distortion)
+because of its clear skies, absence of city lights, and high elevation (less atmospheric distortion)